Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges

 \subsection{Guardrail Framework for FinAgents}

-Wide adoption of financial agents raises concerns about privacy, security, and trust.
-We first outline the potential risks inherent in financial agent workflows.
+Wide adoption of FinAgents raises concerns about privacy, security, and trust.
+We first outline the potential risks inherent in the FinAgent workflow.
 Then, we propose a guardrail framework that leverages zero-knowledge proofs (ZKPs) and blockchain technology.
-Blockchain and ZKPs ensure that financial agents’ actions remain secure, verifiable, and immutable, fostering transparency and trust.
+Blockchain and ZKPs ensure that FinAgents’ actions remain secure, verifiable, and immutable, fostering transparency and trust.